AcaciaLinux/leaf/README.md

 ### Building

-Using the following commands you can create the build directory:
+Using the following commands you can create a build directory:

 ```bash
 mkdir build